 Promoting sustainability in our value chain

-BHP takes a systems approach to value chain sustainability, which is designed to assess and work with others to improve the sustainability impacts of our upstream supply chains, inbound and outbound logistics, and our products as they move through the value chain from extraction, processing and use.
+BHP takes a systems approach to value chain sustainability, designed to assess and work with others to improve the sustainability impacts of our upstream supply chains, inbound and outbound logistics, and our products as they move through extraction, processing and use.

 - Responsible sourcing – integration of sustainability considerations into procurement and logistics in our inbound and outbound supply chains (including shipping)

 - Process stewardship – meeting the responsible sourcing expectations of the market across our operated assets